aijaz/blog/content/posts/2012/09/2012-09-02-antelope-canyon.markdown

 page_image_height: 734
 scale_factor: 1.0
 shutter_speed: 0.4
-tags:
-- Arizona
-- AntelopeCanyon
 thumbnail: /images/photos/arizona/P_JAZ4109_tn.jpg
 thumbnail_height: 384
 thumbnail_width: 255
 description: The Lower Antelope Canyon in Page, Arizona is a place of breathtaking beauty.
----
+Category: Photos
+Tags: Arizona, AntelopeCanyon

 The Lower Antelope Canyon in Page, Arizona is a place of breathtaking beauty.
 Located in Navajo country, it's best viewed at around noon when